Sir-Apple/ScreamingSpectral/README.md

 Only Medium and Hard difficulty level, there will be no Easy.

-Try to memorize the sample image on your left, otherwise, when the time is almost out, a blinking ghost face will blinking all the sample image.
+Try to memorize the reference image on your left, otherwise, when the time is almost out, a blinking ghost face will blinking right at the reference ​image.

 When you are lost, you may get jumpscared with screaming sound.